carlmw/cartographer/README.md

 Given some more time i'd probably do some benchmarking but I decided to go with trumpet because substack is pretty legendary and the htmlparser2 API seemed pretty clunky.

 It soon became apparent that trumpet didn't do exactly what I wanted it to.
-It is engineered for transforming HTML, wheras I wanted to just select certain tags and pipe some attributes through.
+It is engineered for transforming HTML, whereas I wanted to just select certain tags and pipe some attributes through.

 Spelunking through trumpet's `package.json` I found [html-tokenize](https://github.com/substack/html-tokenize) (also by substack ✊), given a stream it will pipe out a stream of tokenized HTML.
 I decided to use this and filter down to the interesting tags myself.